 Think of it this way: negative means you pay more to win less (the book expects this outcome).
 Positive means you pay less to win more (the book thinks this is less likely).

-Tip: Skip the math entirely.
-Use the Single Bet Calculator — enter any odds and stake, and it shows your profit, total return, and implied probability instantly.
+Tip: Skip the math — calculate your moneyline payout by entering any odds and stake.
+The Single Bet Calculator shows your profit, total return, and implied probability instantly.

-The spread levels the matchup between two unevenly matched teams.
-In our example:
+The point spread levels the matchup between two unevenly matched teams.
+In our headline example:

 The half-point (3.5 instead of 3) eliminates pushes — there is no tie.
 You either win or lose the bet.